ParallelMaths/parallel/pages/7-03-crosses-crosses.md

 :::

-## 3. Tic-tac-toe or nought and crosses
+## 3. Tic-tac-toe or noughts and crosses

 Mathematicians love playing games.
 In fact, there is a whole area of maths known as Game Theory, which looks at everything from Monopoly to poker to chess